Create & Manage Checklists

 Only inspection types for fire safety will appear on the list.

-7. Select a Checklist to link to the inspection type:Link checklist to inspection type.
+7. Select a Checklist to link to the inspection type:A dropdown menu for selecting fire inspection types with a highlighted checklist option.

-Associate a Checklist for Use in the Project System (Planning/Zoning)
+Associate a Checklist for Use in the Project System (Planning and Zoning)

 The project system is the only one with a checklist tab inside a project application.
 This lets you use checklists to track required steps and items.
 Setting up and linking checklists to project records works the same as in other modules.
 However, there is one extra step.
 You must mark the inspection type for use with a checklist, not a regular inspection record.